Last Updated on 7 days by mallorcaunderthesun

 You also do not need to take a photo with you, and they will take a photo for your card using a digital camera.

 If you want to get an Intermodal card for your children as Mallorca residents, they will have to go along with you.
-Take note of the opening hours of the offices, but you can go after school.

-You can get these certificates from the town hall in which you are registered, and they normally cost a couple of euros.
+Otherwise, you can get these certificates from the town hall in which you are registered, and they normally cost a couple of euros.

 How to activate your FREE Intermodal TIB bus card